-What you need to do When ☐ Agree on subsidiary grades and an overall grade for each application discussed.
-At the review panel meeting ☐ Agree on a proposal for the applications to be awarded funding within the review panel's budgetary framework.
+What you need to do When ☐ Agree on grades for sifted applications.
+At the review panel meeting ☐ Agree on subsidiary grades and an overall grade for each application discussed.
+At the review panel meeting ☐ Agree on a proposal for the applications to be awarded funding within the panel's budgetary framework.
 At the review panel meeting ☐ Agree on a prioritisation list with reserves.
 At the review panel meeting